bramtayl/Justly/README.md

 - `Starting instrument` is the starting instrument.
 - `Starting key` is the starting key, in Hz.
 For reference, see the [piano key frequencies on Wikipedia](https://en.wikipedia.org/wiki/Piano_key_frequencies).
-- `Starting volume` is the starting volume, between 0 and 100%.
+- `Starting volume percent` is the starting volume percent, between 0 and 100%.
 - `Starting tempo` is the starting tempo, in beats per minute (bpm).

 ### Instruments